wildmercury/akvo-flow/README.md

 and <a href="http://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>,
 innovative and intelligent tools for profiling Java and .NET applications.

-YourKit has offered an open source license to the AkvoFLOW team for the profiling of backend to improve its performance.
+YourKit has offered an open source license to the Akvo FLOW team for the profiling of backend to improve its performance.